stanford-ppl/spatial-lang/docs/source/aws/intro.rst

 Running on EC2 FPGAs requires the following prerequisites:

 - An installation of Spatial as described in the :doc:`previous tutorial <../tutorial/starting>`
 - Vivado and a license to run on the desired Amazon FPGA.
-We tested this tutorial botn on Amazon's `FPGA Developer AMI <https://aws.amazon.com/marketplace/pp/B06VVYBLZZ#>`_ which contains all the required software tools, as well as locally by following `these instructions <https://github.com/aws/aws-fpga/blob/06ba5922d888781ee4405865e0367c31b4893199/hdk/docs/on_premise_licensing_help.md>`_.
+We tested this tutorial both on Amazon's `FPGA Developer AMI <https://aws.amazon.com/marketplace/pp/B06VVYBLZZ#>`_ which contains all the required software tools, as well as locally by following `these instructions <https://github.com/aws/aws-fpga/blob/06ba5922d888781ee4405865e0367c31b4893199/hdk/docs/on_premise_licensing_help.md>`_.

 Setup